How to measure for a glass splashback

 Width Measurements A and C- as with the height there can sometimes be a very slight variation in the width at the top, and width at the bottom.
 It's always worth checking to be sure.

-Allowance for expansion- most kitchens are made from some form of wood which will expand and contract over time depending on conditions in your house (moisture content in the air an temerature).
+Allowance for expansion and glass size tolerance- most kitchens are made from some form of wood which will expand and contract over time depending on conditions in your house (moisture content in the air an temerature).
 To allow for these ever so slight variations just deduct 2mm from measurements A, B, C and D. If you do not do this, and your glass is a tight fit, should your kitchen units expand even 1mm the glass will break.